Vitg1/Mesh-Simulation-for-itsmagic-V2/README.md

 Simple cloth simulation system for Its Magic Engine 2.0

 ## Installation
-1.Download the .zip file containing the files and import it into your project, or copy the 'system/' folder to your project in Its Magic 2.0.
+1.Download the `.zip` file containing the files and import it into your project, or copy the `system/` folder to your project in Its Magic 2.0.

 2.Make sure to reinstall the libraries to ensure the scripts will compile.